 - Do not chew on or cut pieces off of your mouthguard.

-Bring your mouthguard to each dental checkup, and your dentist can check to make sure it's still in good shape.
+Bring your mouthguard to each dental checkup, and your FFD dentist or hygienist can check to make sure it is still in good shape and doing the job it is supposed to do.

 Replacing Your Mouthguard